pboivin/filament-peek/docs/page-previews.md

 By default, only scrolling is allowed in the preview iframe.
 This is done by inserting a very small `<style>` tag at the end of your preview's `<body>`.
 If this doesn't work for your use-case, you can enable all pointer events with the [`allowIframePointerEvents` option](./configuration.md).

 If you need finer control over pointer events in your previews, first set this option to `true` in the configuration.
 Then, in your page template, add the required CSS or JS.
-Here's an exemple disabling preview pointer events only for `<a>` tags:
+Here's an example disabling preview pointer events only for `<a>` tags:

 `resources/views/pages/show.blade.php`